kkufieta/CarND-Advanced-Lane-Lines/writeup_template.md

 2. OpenCV functions or other methods were used to calculate the correct camera matrix & distortion coefficients using the calibration chessboard images provided in the repository.
 3. The distortion matrix should be used to undistort one of the calibration images provided as a demonstration that the calibration is correct.
 Example of undistorted calibration image is included in the writeup.

+I computed the camera matrix and distortion coefficients by doing the following steps:

+1. Convert image to grayscale using `cv2.cvtColor(...)`
+2. Use `cv2.findChessboardCorners(...)` to get the chessboard corners
+3. Append the obtained chessboard corners to the image points, append corresponding 3D points to object points
+4. Take image points and object points to calculate distortion coefficients and camera matrix with `cv2.calibrateCamera(...)`
+5. Undistort images using `cv2.undistort(...)`.
+Test on chessboard images (see below).

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+I started by preparing "object points", which are the (x, y, z) coordinates of the chessboard corners in the world.
+I assumed the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+Thus, `objp` is just a replicated array of coordinates, and `objpoints` were appended with a copy of it every time I successfully detected all chessboard corners in a test image.  `imgpoints` were appendeded with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]
+![Original and undistorted images][image1]

 ###Pipeline (single images)